 To Make the Quick Pizza Sauce

 - Heat a small frying pan (or saucepan) over medium-low heat.
-When it's warm (not hot), add the olive oil, red pepper flakes, and minced garlic.
+When it‘s warm (not hot), add 1 Tbsp extra virgin olive oil, ¼ tsp crushed red pepper (red pepper flakes), and 1 clove garlic.

 - Sauté the garlic and pepper flakes without burning them, about 2 minutes.
-Once fragrant, add the ketchup.
+Once fragrant, add 3 Tbsp ketchup.

 - Stir and combine all the ingredients together until homogeneous.

-- Add the salt and black pepper to taste.
+- Add ⅛ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper to taste.
 Transfer the sauce to a bowl and set aside to cool.

 To Prepare the Ingredients

-- Using a bread knife, cut the Japanese milk bread into slices ¾ inch (1.5 cm) thick, if you haven't already.
+- Using a bread knife, cut 3 slices shokupan (Japanese milk bread) ¾ inch (1.5 cm) thick, if you haven‘t already.

-- Thinly slice the onion and green bell pepper.
+- Thinly slice ⅛ sweet onion and ⅛ green bell pepper.

-- Using a sharp or serrated knife, thinly slice the cherry tomatoes into thirds (if possible).
-Cut the ham into thin, short strips.
+- Using a sharp or serrated knife, thinly slice 4 cherry tomatoes into thirds (if possible).
+Cut 3 slices ham into thin, short strips.

 To Make the Pizza Toast